-When a metal comes in contact with a semiconductor, their energy level align, creating a potential energy barrier (Schottky barrier) at the interface due to the difference in their work functions (Figure~\ref{fig:pbtepbmodel}b).
-We calculate from first-principles the average electrostatic potential ($\Delta V_{ave}(z)$)\cite{baldereschi1988band} , namely the spatial average of all electrostatic interactions in the system.
-The average is performed layer-by-layer, and it quantifies the band alignment in heterostructure.
-It is desirable to have a $\Delta V_{ave} \sim 0$ eV so that the electronic states participating in the superconducting proximity effect are close to the SOC splitted bands of PbTe at $L$ (Figure~\ref{fig:pbtepbmodel}d) and Supporting Information, Figure~\ref{fig:bulkpbtebands}].
-In this case, the requirements for emergence of MZMs would be satisfied~\cite{PradaAndreevMajorana2020}.
-We predict, instead, a significant difference in the average electrostatic potential across the interface $\Delta V_{ave} \sim 1.2$ eV, with the PbTe side being higher in energy than the Pb side (Figure~\ref{fig:pbtepbmodel}b).
+When a semiconductor and a metal form an interface, their energy band edges align, creating a potential energy barrier (Schottky barrier) due to the difference in their work functions [Fig.~\ref{fig:pbtepbmodel}(b)].
+We calculate from first-principles the average electrostatic potential $\Delta V_{ave}(z)$ ~\cite{baldereschi1988band}, namely the spatial average of all electrostatic interactions in the system.
+The average is performed layer-by-layer, and it quantifies the band alignment in heterostructures.
+We predict a significant difference in the average electrostatic potential across the interface $\Delta V_{ave} \sim 1.2$ eV, with the PbTe side being higher in energy than the Pb side [Fig.~\ref{fig:pbtepbmodel}(b)].

 We studied the robustness of these findings against strain and the presence of an external electric field.
-Our results indicate that $\Delta V_{ave}$ and the normal state electronic DOS near the Fermi level are not significantly affected by varying strain (Table~\ref{tab:Vavestrain} and Figure~\ref{fig:normaldosstrain}a).
+Our results indicate that $\Delta V_{ave}$ and the normal state electronic DOS near the Fermi level are not significantly affected by varying strain [Table~\ref{tab:Vavestrain} and Fig.~\ref{fig:normaldosstrain}.(a)].
 We compute the excess charge $\Delta Q$ and observe that it slightly increases by increasing strain on PbTe (Table~\ref{tab:mulliken}), substantiating the conclusion that the electrostatic environment close to the interface does not change under lattice deformations.
-Furthermore, the shape and magnitude of the DOS is not affected by the electric field (Figure~\ref{fig:normaldosstrain}b).
+Furthermore, the shape and magnitude of the DOS is not affected by the electric field [Fig.~\ref{fig:normaldosstrain}(b)].
 The magnitude of the applied electric fields are all considerably above the electrical breakdown point of bulk PbTe which can be estimated to be $6.4\times10^{-6}$ V/\AA~\cite{wang2006relationship}, while its sign and direction are chosen to offset the difference in electrostatic potential at the interface $\Delta V_{ave}$.